DFE-Digital/bat-design-history/app/posts/apply-for-teacher-training/2020-01-16-question-protocol-for-pilot.md

     }],
     what: ["Appears in provider-facing interface and retrievable via API"],
     accuracy: ["Providers will ask to see hard copies for any qualifications awarded"],
-    notes: ["Not all postgraduate degrees have grades"] }
+    notes: ["Not all postgraduate degrees have grades, for example a PhD"] }
 }) }}